J.P. Crawford Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.73 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.81).

-- The White Sox give up the fourth-most home runs in baseball (171 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (175 total, 1.4 per game).

-- Toussaint (1-5) gets the starting nod for the White Sox in his ninth start of the season.
-He's put together a 4.47 ERA in 50 1/3 innings pitched, with 51 strikeouts.

-- In his last time out on Wednesday, the right-hander threw four innings against the Chicago Cubs, giving up three earned runs while surrendering three hits.
+- The right-hander last pitched on Thursday against the Chicago Cubs, when he threw seven scoreless innings while giving up three hits.

-- In 12 games this season, the 27-year-old has a 4.47 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .205 to opposing batters.
+- In 16 games this season, the 32-year-old has a 3.26 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.